Features of strangeness production in pp and heavy ion collisions: Comparison with the results from collisions at LHC energies

 As far as in the case of pp collisions at LHC energies the production of pairs of quarks and antiquarks is the main process, the difference in the representation of the $Y^{S}/\langle dN/dy \rangle$ - $\langle dN/dy \rangle/S_{\perp}$ correlations between strange hadrons and strange anti-hadrons is minor.
-Plotting the results for $Y^{S-1s}/ \langle dN/dy \rangle$ and $Y^{S-ms}/ \langle dN/dy \rangle$ for anti-hadrons for pp collisions along with the corresponding data for Pb-Pb at LHC energies, Figures \ref{fig-25} and \ref{fig-26} are obtained.
+Plotting the results for $Y^{S-1s}/ \langle dN/dy \rangle$ and $Y^{S-ms}/ \langle dN/dy \rangle$ in the case of anti-hadrons for pp collisions at $\sqrt{s}$ = 7 TeV and $\sqrt{s}$ = 13 TeV along with the corresponding data for Pb-Pb at LHC energies, Figures \ref{fig-25} and \ref{fig-26} are obtained.
 The results corresponding to $\alpha$ = 1 are represented by up triangles.
-As could be seen in Figures \ref{fig-25} and \ref{fig-26}, for both single- and multi-strange anti-hadrons the pp data using $\alpha$ = 1 for estimating $S_{\perp}$ are laying on top of the extrapolation of Pb-Pb results towards smaller values of the entropy density.
+As can be seen in Figures \ref{fig-25} and \ref{fig-26}, for both single- and multi-strange anti-hadrons the pp data using $\alpha$ = 1 for estimating $S_{\perp}$ are laying on top of the extrapolation of Pb-Pb results towards smaller values of the entropy density, the dashed lines being only a guide to the eye.